NicholasSiauw/List_inArraySlots/README.md

 - AddElement: add an element to a given position in the array list
 - RemoveElement: remove something from a given position in the array list
 - SwapElements (OldElement,NewELement)
-- GetElement:get the element given a position
+- GetElement: get the element given a position
-- SetElement:set the element given a position
+- SetElement: set the element given a position
 - CountElement:count the number of times a given element appears

 ## UserOfList
--iterate through the Array List
+- iterate through the Array List